Debabrata21092006/Debabrata-pal/README.md

 Add user authentication (login/signup)

 Deploy as a web app using Flask

-# Navigate to the folder
-cd Contact-Book-App

-# Run the script
-python contact_book.py

 ❤️ About the Creator
 👨‍💻 Developed by Debabrata Pal
 🎓 B.Tech CSE (AI & ML) Student | 💡 Passionate about Python, ML, and Automation
 📫 Connect with me: LinkedIn Profile